olincollege/ClashofTanks/docs/getting-started.md

 ### Installing the required libraries
-to play our game, there is only one new library that you will need to install.
+To play our game, there is only one new library that you will need to install.
 The [pygame](https://pygame.org/news) library makes game development on Python much easier, and luckily it is very easy to install.

 Assuming you installed Python and are using the conda-based environment from Anaconda, you can simply use the pip package manager to install pygame.